GeorgetownMakerHubOrg/floraflow/README.md

 To familiarize yourself with the build, go to the [design section below](https://github.com/GeorgetownMakerHubOrg/floraflow#floraflow-design) to learn about the design.

 To contribute to this repository with design specifications, files, and resources, clone this repo, request edit access, and add specs to this document and files to the appropriate folder.
-(Consider calling `source update-version-and-push.sh` to also update the semantic versioning of this system before updating each time.
+(Consider calling `source update-version-and-push.sh` to also update the semantic versioning of this system after adding / updating any non-README file.
 This script does semantic version update, git pull, git add, git commit, and git push for you.)

 # FloraFlow Design